MasterofMen/OnlineBankApplication/README.md

 Problem: Getting the update function to work on the Profile page
 Solution: Used @ModelAttribute for updating and then checked which properties weren't null and then updated that property

+Problem: Getting the date for past transactions to appear without the time
+Solution: Used SimpleDateFormat to make it appear correctly